toverainc/willow/README.md

 ### Config

 The only supported hardware currently is the ESP32-S3-Korvo-2.
-Anything else will be PAINFUL - (we'll deal with this later).
+Anything else will take some work - (we'll deal with this later).

-For the time being you will need to run ```./utils.sh config``` and navigate to Sallow Configuration to fill in your WiFi SSID and password.
+For the time being you will need to run ```./utils.sh config``` and navigate to "Sallow Configuration" to fill in your WiFi SSID and password.

 Once you've provided those press 'q'.
 When prompted to save, do that.
-Ignore my credentials (that's a TO-DO).
+Ignore my credentials (that's a TO-DO) - but if you get this far and come to ***REMOVED*** let's hang out before you wardrive me!

 ### Flash

 A current TO-DO is to figure out how to handle serial ports dynamically.
 For the time being you will need to edit the PORT variable in the ```utils.sh``` script to point to wherever the ESP USB to TTY shows up on your system.

 Once you have done that, run ```./utils.sh flash```.
-It (should) build, flash, and connect you to the serial monitor.
+It should build, flash, and connect you to the serial monitor.

 ### Run